LukasAstrauskas/DayTwoTasks/README.md

-# DayTwoTasks
+# Practical Tasks

-six Tasks for day two
+Tasks by day could be found in packages in src/com/BootCamp folder